SikaiWang224/teamproject-/proposal.md

 - Stock prices and ETF returns: stored in a folder named "stock_data"
 - Final Dataset: stored in a folder named "final_data"

-#### Variable
-- The nearest fed announcement (event id variable)
-- Excess return (return minus market return)
-- Cumulative excess return for that asset during that event's time window (from t-10 up to t+10)
-- Sentiment of the corresponding fed announcement
-- Variable(s) that categorize the sentiment variable into smaller bins (e.g. High/Low, High/Middle/Low)

 #### Target variable
 Our target variables are the excess returns for the S&P 500 stocks and selected sector ETFs.
 We aim to find the correlation between these excess returns and the sentiment scores derived from the Federal Reserve announcements.

 ### Related Files
-- run ipynb through the order I provide below
+- Run ipynb through the order I provide below
-- download_text.ipynb (this will download the federal announcement)
+- Download_text.ipynb (this will download the federal announcement)
-- building_sample.ipynb (loading the excel which includes the returns for each sector)
+- Building_sample.ipynb (loading the excel which includes the returns for each sector)
-- regression.ipyhb (this wil analyzing whether the federal annuocement will have effect on market returns)
+- Regression.ipyhb (this wil analyzing whether the federal annuocement will have effect on market returns)
-- report.ipyhb (this will summarize what is going in this process and give some discussion)
+- Report.ipyhb (this will summarize what is going in this process and give some discussion)
-- several setiment files (these files are the sentiment standard we will use when analyzing the federal announcement)
+- Several setiment files (these files are the sentiment standard we will use when analyzing the federal announcement)
-- a folder for each sector's related returns and ETF
+- A folder for each sector's related returns and ETF